encode/django-rest-framework/docs/community/contributing.md

 There are many ways you can contribute to Django REST framework.
 We'd like it to be a community-led project, so please get involved and help shape the future of the project.

+---

+**Note**: At this point in it's lifespan we consider Django REST framework to be essentially feature-complete.
+We may accept pull requests that track the continued development of Django versions, but would prefer not to accept new features or code formatting changes.

+---

 ## Community

 The most important thing you can do to help push the REST framework project forward is to be actively involved wherever possible.
 Code contributions are often overvalued as being the primary way to get involved in a project, we don't believe that needs to be the case.